• Skip to main content

 I sincerely hope you've enjoyed today's German main course for Pork Schnitzel as much as I've enjoyed bringing it to you.

-A closeup horizontal photo of a platter filled with golden brown German Pork Schnitzel along with fresh herbs and lemon wedges.
+A platter filled with golden brown Pork Schnitzel with lemon wedges and fresh herbs.

 Custom Renee Signature